 Professional services agreements (PSAs) operate much like hospital employment, except rather than the physician being directly employed by the health system, they remain in private practice and are paid a fair-market compensation for professional services rendered on behalf of the health system.
 As a general rule, all physician compensation and benefits are paid through the PSA, and the health system will bill for and collect all professional fees.
 Generally, practice assets are sold to the health system and practice employees also transfer to the health system.

-Affiliation with another Physician Entity
+Affiliation With Physician Entity

 Physicians have a variety of options available to them with regard physician practice affiliation, including: acquiring another physician practice; selling to/joining another physician practice; affiliating with an Independent Physician Association (IPA); and other options.